-Current assets, comprised of cash, short-term investments, and the portion of pledges due within one year, decreased by \$19.1 million during fiscal year 2020.
+Current assets, comprised of cash, short-term investments, and the portion of pledges due within one year, increased by \$48.8 million during fiscal year 2021.
 Current assets tend to be fairly level from year to year but may increase or decrease depending on the timing of transactions for incoming gifts or outgoing transfers to campus.
-In fiscal year 2020, the Foundation transferred larger amounts as grants to the campus than in the prior years, reducing cash and short term investments.
+While the change between fiscal 2019 and 2020 resulted in a decrease due to a larger amount of grants to the campus and thus lower balances, the increase in fiscal 2021 was just the opposite, due to lower grants to the campus.

 Noncurrent assets consist of long-term investments (primarily related to the endowment), the portions of pledges receivable due beyond one year, and beneficial interest in irrevocable split interest agreements.
-Noncurrent assets increased by \$77.8 million during fiscal year 2020, compared with an increase of \$56.4 million during fiscal year 2019.
-The increase in fiscal year 2020 and 2019 in noncurrent assets was mainly attributable to the net effect of positive investment returns, new beneficial interest in split-interest agreements, and several significant gifts to endowment.
+Noncurrent assets increased by \$435.0 million during fiscal year 2021, compared with an increase of \$77.8 million during fiscal year 2020.
+The increase in both fiscal years 2021 and 2020 in noncurrent assets was mainly attributable to positive investment returns primarily in the endowment portfolio; during fiscal 2021, the returns were unusually high as previously discussed.